checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 ### `npx checkly env ls`

 List global environment variables.
 This command does not list environment variables on group or check level.
+For secrets, only the key will be shown, not the value.

 ```bash
 checkly env ls